wildmichael/OpenFOAM-Installer/README.md

 dependencies.
 Do the same when asked if you really want to install unauthenticated packages.

-In order to set up your environment to recognize the OpenFOAM installation, type the following into the terminal window:

-    cp -f --backup=t ~/.bashrc ~/.bashrc.bak
-    echo "source /opt/openfoam211/etc/bashrc" >> ~/.bashrc

 To finish, close the terminal window and open a new one for the changes to take effect.